51Degrees/51Degrees-PHP/READMe.txt

 - ChangeLog

+v3.1.2.1

+- Made improvements to the share usage script.
+It will now only send once per session.

 v3.1.1.2

 - Fixed a defect in the updater where it would download a data file with a newer